JongminKim292/SurfStore_Networked_file_storage/README.md

 Running this command generates the following files in the `pkg/surfstore` directory:
 - `SurfStore.pb.go`, which contains all the protocol buffer code to populate, serialize, and retrieve request and response message types.
 - `SurfStore_grpc.pb.go`, which contains the following:
-	- An interface type (or stub) for clients to call with the methods defined in the SurfStore service.
+	- An interface type for clients to call with the methods defined in the SurfStore service.
 	- An interface type for servers to implement, also with the methods defined in the SurfStore service.

 ## Surfstore Interface